zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 >>> users.dtypes
 ```

 You can use the head method to obtain the first N data records for data preview.

-For example:
+**Example:**

 ```
 >>> users.head(10)